rotub/rotub.github.io/_posts/2015-03-30-Netflix-VPN.md

 **Offline Support.** I spend 4 hours commuting everyday. i could watch a movie on the way to work and one on the way home.
 But no. That would eat my data.
 If only i could save content (within the app) to play later/offline.
 This doesn't exist though and apparently Netflix are not planning to add this feature either.
 Sad times.

-I really like Netflix and want to support it but im not sure i am sold on it yet.
+I really like Netflix and want to support it but I'm not sure I am sold on it just yet.
+I will see out my free trial though.